 - Negi of Mahou Sensei Negima! has been in the process of transforming into a demon ever since he started using magia Erebea; this transformation manifests if he loses control of his emotions.
 Once he found out, he decided that instead of trying to stop it, he should just complete the transformation and get it over with immediately.

 - In The Cat Returns, the Fisher Kingdom effect of the cat's world lingers on protagonist Haru; even after returning home, she still turns into a Cat Girl whenever she's around the Baron.

 - This is done several times in Pokémon.
 Castform changes shape depending on the weather.
 In the Pokémon Special manga, Red's Eevee would "Evolve" every time he got near a Thunder, Fire, or Water stone, as a result of some genetic experimentation performed on him by Team Rocket.
 (This stopped when he permanently evolved into an Espeon.)
 Also, Deoxys can change shape depending on what region it's in.
 In the manga, Team Rocket managed to find a way to emulate other regions so Deoxys could transform voluntarily.
 However, during a battle in Kanto, the stones that allowed it to transform into its Hoenn forms were destroyed while Deoxys was in its Hoenn form, which hurt Deoxys badly.

-- Saban's Adventures of the Little Mermaid saw the title character able to use a magic whistle to switch forms between human and mermaid, but she would revert back to a mermaid whenever she got wet.
+- Saban's Adventures of the Little Mermaid sees the title character able to use a magic whistle to switch forms between human and mermaid, but she will revert back to a mermaid whenever she gets wet.
 Cue the villains constantly dumping things on her at the most inopportune moments.

 - The five protagonists in Ame Nochi Hare will transform into girls whenever it rains.